RacketenBoy123/Qidi-X-Max-3-mmu-like/README.md

 A disclaimer before you start: the AMS riser, toolhead, filament cutter, Samla box filament holder, and nozzle wiper are all from different creators.
 Most of these files I edited and changed to make them work better, but please still support the original creators.
 All of the original links are in the folders as a text file or in this installation guide.
 Thanks.

 The first step is printing the needed adapters and hardware.
 I recommend printing these parts all in either ABS or ASA to make them more heat resistant.
 If you don’t know how to proceed at any step, please look at the included pictures or message me.
+Included pictures are in the /assets/images folder and named after what they might help with assembling.
 Go through the stl_files folder and download the following STL files and print them the amount stated below: